fbpx

 If you have an unassisted birth, you must first ‘notify’ the birth of your baby to a relevant public body within 36 hours.
 This is a legal requirement.
 The legal duty to notify is set out in the National Health Service Act 2006 Section 269 (4)-(6)

 The Health and Care Act 2022 updated subsection (11) of the 2006 law on what is now considered to be a “relevant body” to notify a birth to.
-A “relevant body” is now: (a) NHS England, (b) Integrated Care Boards and (c) local authorities.
-(See section 269 sub section (11) of the National Health Service Act 2006).
+A “relevant body” is now: (a) NHS England, (b) Integrated Care Boards and (c) Local Authorities.
+(See section 269 sub section (11) of the National Health Service Act 2006)

 Birth registration